yashsinha1611/sfdocs_Build_AI/docs/Alerts_notifications/Notifications/Create_Notification_Channel/email.md

 ## Prerequisites

-You need an active SMTP compatible email server or email subscription.
+You need an active Simple Mail Transfer Protocol (SMTP) compatible email server or email subscription.
 To get SMTP username, password and port details reach out to your email server admin.

 - SMTP username
 - SMTP password